ifsvivek/VidStyler/README.md

-# VisualAlchemy: AI-powered Image and Video Editing Suite
+# VidStyler: AI-powered Image and Video Editing Suite

-VisualAlchemy is a comprehensive tool that implements intelligent tools to assist users in image and video editing tasks using deep learning and computer vision techniques.
+VidStyler is a comprehensive tool that implements intelligent tools to assist users in image and video editing tasks using deep learning and computer vision techniques.
 The suite offers three main functionalities:

 -   **Neural Style Transfer**: Apply artistic styles to images
 -   **Video Stabilization**: Reduce shakiness in videos